Microchip-MPLAB-Harmony/quick_docs/source/migration/sam9x60_ek_to_sam9x60_curiosity_harmony/readme.md

 ---
-title: Migrating a MPLAB® Harmony 3 Application from the SAM9X60-EK to SAM9X60-Curiosity
+title: Migrating a MPLAB Harmony 3 Application from the SAM9X60 EK to SAM9X60 Curiosity
 parent: Migration Guides
 has_toc: false
 nav_order: 5